wafflepie/afformative/packages/afformative/README.md

 As mentioned earlier, formatters should be passed to components using the conventional `formatter` prop.
 Alternatively, if you need to pass multiple formatters (e.g. in case of column definitions), pass an array of objects where each object has a `formatter` property.

-All formatters also expose the `.wrap` method.
+All formatters also expose the `wrap` method.
 You can use this method to alter the behaviour of the formatter for some specific values.

 ```js
 const useSnowflakeAwareFormatter = formatter => {